Abadan-Chala/node_express_REST_API/README.md

  **Middleware**: Express uses middleware functions to handle requests, responses, and error handling.
 Middleware can be used to parse request bodies, authenticate users, and more.
  **JSON Support**: Express easily handles JSON data, making it ideal for building APIs that communicate with front-end applications or other services.
  **Scalability**: Applications built with Express can easily scale to handle increasing loads and complexity.

-# Use Cases

- **Web APIs**: Create APIs for web applications to interact with back-end services.
- **Mobile Backends**: Serve as a back-end for mobile applications, providing data and business logic.
- **Microservices**: Build microservices architectures, where each service can be independently deployed and scaled.

-Overall, Node.js with Express is a powerful combination for developing fast, efficient, and scalable APIs.